Rybakina breezes into Australian Open semi-finals

 In a meeting between two of the three major champions still standing among the last eight, Rybakina made a confident start as she broke 17th seed Ostapenko's serve in the opening game.

-Rybakina set up another opportunity in game five with her powerful shot-making before play was suspended by rain.

-Following a wait of around half an hour for the court to be dried, Rybakina returned to court to clinch a double break lead and ultimately serve out the set under the roof.
+She set up another opportunity in game five with her powerful shot-making before play was suspended by rain, returning after a wait of around half an hour to clinch a double break lead and ultimately serve out the set under the roof.

-Ostapenko, who had hit 118 winners in her first four matches, responded with a break at the start of set two but Rybakina responded immediately before surviving four break points to level at 2-2.
+Ostapenko threatened a fightback with a break at the start of set two but Rybakina swiftly extinguished those hopes, recording successive breaks in reply to bring her second major semi-final into focus.

-She continued that momentum to bring her second major semi-final into focus, breaking the Ostapenko serve before wrapping up the match in fitting fashion, sending down a final ace to extend her tournament-leading tally to 35.
+She went on to seal the match in fitting fashion, sending down a final ace to extend her tournament-leading tally to 35.

 She added: "I will watch my opponents [tonight] but at the same time I need to rest and prepare for another tough match and battle."